 Homeless with a Toddler – Janet’s Experience

-Janet and her three-year-old granddaughter Lulu became homeless after the passing of Janet’s close friend and roommate of 18 years.
+Janet and her three-year-old granddaughter Lulu became homeless after the passing of Janet’s significant other of 18 years.

 “We were all already living paycheck to paycheck, but after this loss, it was like a domino effect of grief.
 I had part-time employment, but it wasn’t viable to make ends meet.
 We got evicted…we really lost everything,” Janet shares.

-Janet and Lulu came to DuPagePads, staying at the Interim (Overnight) Housing sites in the evening and utilizing the Client Service Center during the day.
+Janet and Lulu came to DuPagePads, staying at the Interim (Overnight) Housing sites.

 “Sleeping somewhere different every night with a toddler is not easy…However, the Family Sites provided a less intimidating atmosphere with other women and children,” recalls Janet.
 Opening an hour earlier to families, these overnight sites located along the southern train lines have no tolerance policy for offensive language or substance abuse.